 As our immune systems work to battle the invading virus, we develop the symptoms of the illness, including fever, body aches, and dry cough.
 Fortunately, most of us have an immune system that is strong enough to win the battle, even though it may take weeks or even months to recover.
 Unfortunately, many people lose the battle.
-Worldwide, more than 4.5 million people have died from COVID-19 as of September 2021.
-As you can see in this information from the Centers for Disease Control and Prevention (CDC), more than 670,000 had died in the United States by the end of September 2021.
+Worldwide, more than 5.2 million people have died from COVID-19 as of November 2021.
+As you can see in this information from the Centers for Disease Control and Prevention (CDC), about 780,000 had died in the United States by the end of November 2021.

 The longer viruses are present in our environment, the more likely they are to mutate and form a new strain or variant.
-The delta variant, now the dominant form of COVID-19 worldwide, is more contagious than the original strain and is more likely to cause severe illness.
+The delta variant is more contagious than the original strain and is more likely to cause severe illness.
 In late November, the World Health Organization identified another variant of concern: the omicron variant, which is even more contagious but may cause less severe infection.

 The virus that causes COVID-19 is an airborne virus.
 This means that it can only travel and reproduce by passing through the respiratory system of mammals like us.
 The ability for an airborne virus to be infectious depends a lot on the environment.
 For example, the virus is less concentrated in outdoor and well-ventilated indoor spaces, which reduces its ability to move from one host to another.
 See this video for an example of how a virus can spread through the air in various environments.
 (Note that this video recommends keeping a distance of 1 meter, whereas current recommendations call for a distance of 6 feet.)